-October 2007 - Armstrong and 14 other astronauts, all Purdue University graduates, attend the university’s dedication ceremony and dinner of the Neil Armstrong Hall of Engineering.
+October 2007 - Armstrong and 14 other astronauts, all Purdue University graduates, attend the university’s dedication ceremony of the Neil Armstrong Hall of Engineering.

 May 2010 - Testifies before congressional committees with Cernan, where they voice opposition to the president’s plans for NASA and human spaceflight, and explain their views on why America should continue the space shuttle program.

 November 16, 2011 - Receives the Congressional Gold Medal for Distinguished Astronauts along with Aldrin, Collins and John Glenn.